-Failing systems can also result in wastewater discharges directly into a stream or lake, resulting in water pollution.
+Failing systems can also result in wastewater

+discharges directly into a stream or lake, resulting in water pollution.
 For example, the eutrophication of lakes--the process by which lakes "fill" with decomposed matter and become "marshy" in character--can be accelerated in many lakes surrounded by residences with failing POWTS because of the organic pollutants added by the discharges from these systems.

-In 1999 Wisconsin Act 9, a loan program component was created and funded from the segregated environmental improvement fund.
-DSPS and the Department of Administration (DOA) administer this program.
+A loan program component funded from the segregated environmental improvement fund is available in years when funding is not sufficient for full funding of grants.
 To date, no counties have used the loan program.